The World’s Fastest Indian – Not Where You Would Expect It!

 Check out the tiny seat that Burt would have to squeeze on top of!

-What’s bizarre is that The World’s Fastest Indian bike is now placed – in a hardware shop!
+What’s bizarre is that the bike that broke the motorcycle land speed record is now placed – in a hardware shop!

 I guess the location is just as unpretentious as old Burt Munro!